 With a sturdy build, Vibram soles and modern touches like bright coloured laces, Merrell’s leather hiking boots could give high-end versions a run for their money.
 Plus, because you’re buying from one of the biggest names in outdoor footwear, you can rest assured that they’ll hold up in the elements.

-Don’t be mistaken, Dr. Martens doesn’t just clad the trotters of teenage rebels; the brand also makes some equally impressive technical hiking boots.
+Don’t be mistaken, Dr. Martens doesn’t just cover the Chelsea boot-clad the trotters of teenage rebels; the brand also makes some equally impressive technical hiking boots.

 The best examples fuse the label’s heavy duty translucent soles with performance detailing realised in incognito colourways.
 Ideal for the would-be hiking boot wearer who wants to keep a low profile.